matthiasarndt/StarTrack/README.md

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/star_cataloguing.png" width="800"/>

-A bounding box is drawn around each cluster centroid, and a light intensity based average of the monochrome data is inside this bouding box is used to find the centre of a star based on the brightness of all pixels inthe star.
+A bounding box is drawn around each cluster centroid, and a light intensity based average of the monochrome data is inside this bounding box produces the the centre of a star.
+This centre estimate is baesd on the brightness of all pixels around the star.

 This data is stored in a star catalogue, and is the main output of the image processing stage and star detection stage.
 The information is used in the following steps for star identification and frame alignment.

 ## Frame Alignment

 ### 1. Alignment Star Identification

 The largest star in the reference frame is labelled as the reference star.
 All other identified stars in the reference image are alignment stars.
-To identify these stars in other images, the vector from each alignment star to the reference star is calculated.
+To identify these stars in other frames, the vector from each alignment star to the reference star is calculated.

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/alignment_reference_frame.png" width="1100"/>

-In each additional frame, an increased number of stars are identified. if n stars are identified in the reference image, 2n stars are identified in each additional image.
-This is to guarantee that the stars identified in the reference image are also identified in the additional frames.
-Differences between frames, such as noise and the position of the target object in the frame, may change which star are identified by the algorithm - and therefore in the additional frame more stars are identified than are needed.
+In each additional frame an increased number of stars are identified. if n stars are identified in the reference frame, 2n stars are identified in each additional frame.
+This is to guarantee that the stars identified in the reference frame are also identified in the additional frames.
+Differences between frames, such as noise and the position of the target object in the frame, may change which stars are identified by the algorithms - and therefore in the additional frame more stars are identified than are needed to ensure overlap.

 The stars identified are then cross referenced with alignment vectors from the reference image.